jackmwolf/tehtuner/README.md

-The goal of `tehtuner` is to implement methods to fit models to detect and model treatment effect heterogeneity (TEH) while controlling the Type I error of falsely detecting a differential effect when the conditional average treatment effect is uniform across the study population.
+The goal of `tehtuner` is to implement methods to fit models to detect and model treatment effect heterogeneity (TEH) while controlling the Type-I error of falsely detecting a differential effect when the conditional average treatment effect is uniform across the study population.